qiskit-community/qiskit-experiments/docs/guides/restless_measurements.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Qiskit Experiments the experiments that support restless measurements
-have a special method :meth:`enable_restless` to set the restless run options
+have a special method :meth:`~.RestlessMixin.enable_restless` to set the restless run options
 and define the data processor that will process the measured data.
-If you are an experiment developer, you can add the :class:`RestlessMixin`
+If you are an experiment developer, you can add the :class:`.RestlessMixin`
 to your experiment class to add support for restless measurements.
 Here, we will show how to activate restless measurements using
 a fake backend and a rough Drag experiment.
 Note however, that you will not